MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Set up storyline

-Microsoft 365 Global administrators and Engage administrators manage storyline for their organizations in the [Engage admin center](/viva/engage/eac-overview).
+Engage administrators manage storyline for their organizations in the [Engage admin center](/viva/engage/eac-overview).

 1. To access storyline settings, select the ellipses on the right side of the top navigation menu, and then select **Admin**.